Meaning of Ihram

 - Sadaqah equivalent to the value – For example, causing harm to an animal or cutting trees within the boundaries of the Haram would require a payment of Sadaqah equivalent to the value of the damage caused.
-The amount due will be judged by two Muslim men who are local to the area and upright in their character.
+The amount due should be judged by two Muslim men local to the area and upright in character.

 The above list is not exhaustive.
 Please refer to these tables which provide a more comprehensive overview of actions that would require Sadaqah.

-If, due to a valid reason, the Muhrim wears stitched garments, uses a fragrant substance, cuts or trims the hair, clips the nails, covers the head or face, the individual has three choices:
+If due to a valid reason, the Muhrim wears stitched garments, uses a fragrant substance, cuts or trims the hair, clips the nails or covers the head or face, the individual has three choices: